An LGBTQ+ Couple's Guide to Name Changes After Marriage

 Skipping the postnuptial name change is still a popular choice for many LGBTQ+ couples.

 - Pros: This eliminates the need to update documents or acclimate to a new name.
-It also establishes spouses as equal individuals.
+Some couples also feel that it establishes each spouse as equals.

-- Cons: If you choose this option, you must select which spouse's name to give your children.
-You may even decide to alternate last names.
-For example, the first child gets one parent's last name, while the second child shares the other parent's last name.
+- Cons: If you choose this option, you must select which spouse's name to give any future children.

 - Pros: The hyphenated surname lets you share your family name with your spouse and is a popular option for couples who want their children to have both last names.